atuinsh/docs/src/content/docs/uninstall.md

 Sorry to see you go!

+If you used the Atuin installer, you can totally delete it by removing the following

+1. Delete the ~/.atuin directory
+2. Delete the ~/.local/share/atuin directory
+3. Remove the line referencing "atuin init" from your shell config

-Uninstalling Atuin depends on your system, and how you installed it.
-Wherever possible, our install script will use your system package manager.
+Otherwise, uninstalling Atuin depends on your system, and how you installed it.

 EG, on macOS, you'd want to run